yrammos/SublimeLog/README.md

 ### Retrieving the log

-By default, the log is stored in the following plain-text file:
+By default, the console is logged in the following plain-text file:

     [HOME]/.subl.log

-You may change this in the file:
+This destination is adjustable in:

     ./Packages/SublimeLog/SublimeLog.sublime-settings

-Whatever path-filename you enter there is relative to your root folder, so please be sure you have adequate write permissions or the plug-in will complain politely.
+Whatever path-filename you declare for the log is relative to your root folder, so please be sure you have adequate write permissions or the plug-in will complain politely.

-Also note that Sublime Text must be restarted for changes to take effect.
+Note that Sublime Text must be restarted for changes to take effect.

 ### Serving suggestion

-I created this to complement my LaTeX workflow during my dissertation writing.
-I have a terminal session (a pane in a tmux session, to be exact, but that's another story altogether) which is constantly monitoring the log file for changes:
+I wrote this plug-in as a complement to my dissertation LaTeX workflow.
+I just keep a terminal session open (a pane in a tmux session, to be exact) and have it constantly monitor the log file for changes:

     tail -f ~/.subl.log

-This allows me to selectively view and store the Sublime Text console stream in real-time, and in a separate window, without having to open and close the console itself.
+This provides me with a dynamic view of the console stream in a separate window, without the space- and time-consuming tedium of opening and closing the console itself.

 Available under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Feel free to modify and redistribute.